rvesse/airline/docs/guide/practise/prompts.md

 {% include alert.html %}
 If a prompt timeout occurs then the underlying prompt provider may still be blocked waiting for user input in the background.
 Please ensure that you catch and handle these errors by asking the user to press enter or pumping a new line character into the prompt input if you control it.
-Otherwise a subsequent prompt could read the input intended for the prior prompt.
+Otherwise, a subsequent prompt could read the input intended for the prior prompt.

 Ideally if a prompt timeout occurs you **SHOULD** abort your application or use suitable defaults making no further